What is the purpose of this FAQ?

 Is Morley a conspiracy theorist?

-Yes.
+Yes, he now meets the textbook definition.
 Please click HERE for a discussion of Morley and conspiracy theories.
 Click HERE for a discussion of Morley's own assassination beliefs.

 There are a million conspiracy theories about the JFK assassination.
 Why so much concern about what Morley says?